georust/rinex/tutorials/README.md

 Most scripts are sorted by constellation being used in the navigation/surveying or analysis process, either single or a combination of constellations might be used, possibly GEO or SBAS service too.

-When we say BRDC, it emphasizes _real time_ surveying based solely on radio messages, as opposed to _post-processed_ surveying which uses higher accuracy products and exhibits better results.
+`-brdc` emphasizes _real time_ surveying using radio messages, as opposed to _post-processed_ surveying, that exhibits higher accuracy.

 `-qc-sum` scripts will only generate a summary report (shortened).
 The summary (quicker) report is typically used along other opmodes (like `ppp`) when solely focused on post processing,